yaswanthbb/Country-Explorer/README.md

 - OpenWeatherMap API - A weather data API

+# Acknowledgements
-This project was created as a practice exercise for the Full Stack Open course.
+- This project was created as a practice exercise for the Full Stack Open course.